geeky-sh/geeky-sh.github.io/_posts/2021-10-15-Recover-deleted-zshrc-bashrc.md

 ## Disclaimer:

 There is no default way to recover ~/.zshrc in case it is deleted.
 One can just try to recover everything that was customized in the file.
-Or one can step individual steps to ensure the file is recovered on routine basis
+Or one can take separate steps to ensure the file is backed up on routine basis

 ## Context: